php-flasher/php-flasher/docs/pages/themes.md

 ## Overview

 The PHPFlasher theme system allows for consistent, customizable notification designs across your application.
-Themes define both the visual appearance (using CSS/SCSS) and the HTML structure (using template functions) of notifications.
+Themes define both the visual appearance (CSS/SCSS) and HTML structure of notifications.

 ## Core Concepts